Phase 2 - Degree Programs for DARwin and uAchieve Schools

 - Have you completed an associate degree?

 The student’s answers to the questions are included in the degree audit request, in the form of pseudo courses or marker requirements.
 Questions and answers are NOT mandatory for a school to provide degree audits in Transferology.
 Some schools choose to use them, most schools do not.
 Questions and Answers are managed on the Transferology Lab's Program Questions page.
-For technical details on managing questions, see the Manage Questions, Technical page.
+For technical details on managing questions, see the Questions and Answers Import Record Format page.

 3. Degree Audit Considerations